glooskap/demoJAXapi/README.md

 # demoJAXapi

-demo for a simple JAX-RS API
+demo for a simple JAX-RS app